konstantin0s/BreweryDBAPI/README.md

+How to start the project:

+1. Git clone repo.
+2. Run: npm install (to add necessary packages).
+3. Create an .env file with REACT_APP_API_KEY=XXX  in the root project.
+4. Run: npm start (in terminal)

 Description of the decisions made to accomplish the assignment:

 As a user, I am interested in finding a list of breweries. =>